This post may contain affiliate links, please read my full disclosure policy for more details.

 R22-R24 (3 rounds): SC in each ST around {15}

-R25: SC in next 2 ST and then SC the opening together to close the arm, FO and leave a long piece of yarn for sewing
+R25: SC in next 2 ST and then SC the opening together to close the arm – watch this step by step video tutorial on How to close a hole in a flat Amigurumi piece

-First we will crochet three separate toes and then we will connect them together to finish the foot.
+First crochet three separate toes and then connect them together to finish the foot.

 Toes – 3x for each foot: